Sango is a small traditional safari camp on a concession in Botswana's Okavango Delta.

 Power supply: Solar Power

-Power supply notes: Sango Camp uses solar power as their source of power but does have a back up generator.
-Guests are able to charge camera batteries and other electrical equipment in the main area.
+Power supply notes: Sango Camp uses solar power as their main source of power with a back-up generator.
+Guests can charge camera batteries and other electrical equipment in the main area.

 Communications: There is no direct phone, fax, or email.
 Communication is maintained with head office in Maun via radio.
 There is also a telephone at the wildlife gate in Khwai Village.
 Some guests may pick up mobile phone reception, as Khwai Village is close by, although this is not always possible.

 Water supply: Borehole